msuliot/open_ai_fine_tuning/README.md

     ```

 ##  ** Clean Up: Delete Files and Fine Tuned Models **
-    - Use the cleanup.py file to list all files and models
+    Use the cleanup.py file to list all files and models
-    - Delete your files
+    Delete your files
-    - Delete your fine tuned models
+    Delete your fine tuned models
-    - Download files
+    Download files
-    - commands are commented out in the botton of the file
+    Commands are commented out in the botton of the file